Aaron Ramsdale: Bournemouth accept Sheffield United's £18.5m bid for goalkeeper

 While Ramsdale's move to Sheffield United still has some way to go before it is agreed, it appears Henderson's two-year stay at Bramall Lane is at an end.

-Despite Bournemouth's relegation to the Championship, Ramsdale enjoyed 37 Premier League appearances for the Cherries last season, keeping five clean sheets
+Despite Bournemouth's relegation to the Sky Bet Championship, Ramsdale enjoyed 37 Premier League appearances for the Cherries last season, keeping five clean sheets.

-He was named Bournemouth's Player of the Year after an impressive campaign.

-The goalkeeper is under contract at the Vitality Stadium until 2024, but Ramsdale looks set to follow Nathan Ake in becoming the Cherries' second player to depart the club so far this summer, after the centre-back sealed a move to Manchester City for £41m.
+The goalkeeper is under contract at the Vitality Stadium until 2024, but looks set to follow Ake out the exit door.

 The England U21 goalkeeper has previously enjoyed loan spells at Chesterfield and Wimbledon.